auth0-lab/auth0-ai-js/packages/ai/README.md

 Invoke the interactive function.
 Whenever an `AuthorizationError` is thrown, the user will be prompted.
-Once authorization has been granted, the function will be re-invoked with with newly issued credentials.
+Once authorization has been granted, the function will be re-invoked with newly issued credentials.

 ```js
 const user = {